adlajebara/word-counting/README.md

 ## How to run it
-The program can count words from a text file or fetch data directly from the web.
+The program can count words from a text file or fetch data directly from the web (needs to have a .txt extension).
 The data to be analysed needs to be specified in the third argument.

 How to run it:
 ```bash